HMS Ajax (22): Two years out of action (1942 and 1943)

 On 6 February Ajax departed Suez for the United Kingdom via the Cape of Good Hope, calling at Mombasa (9 March) and Freetown (9 April), arriving in the Clyde on 14 April.
 On 6 June, she was taken in hand for refit at Chatham Dockyard, which lasted until September.
 Her anti-aircraft (AA) gunnery was augmented by eleven Oerlikon 20 mm cannons.
 Various radar sets were also installed; fire control radars for her main guns (Type 284), AA armament (Type 285) and barrage control (Type 283); an improved aircraft warning radar (the Type 281, replaced the Type 279), surface warning radar was also fitted, (the Type 272).
 Her aircraft facilities were removed.
-Ajax underwent post refit trials in October and after being recommissioned on 24 October, she worked-up at Scapa Flow with the Home Fleet during November.
+Ajax underwent post-refit trials in October and after being recommissioned on 24 October, she worked-up at Scapa Flow with the Home Fleet during November.
 On 31 December, she joined Force Q at Bône, in Algeria for the interdiction of enemy convoys and convoy defence.

 Ajax was disabled by a 1000 lb bomb—dropped by an aircraft from II./SKG 10 or II./StG 3— hitting "B" boiler room on 1 January 1943 while at Bône, after convoy escort duty; she was towed on 7 January to Gibraltar for temporary repairs, which continued into February.
 Permanent repairs were arranged to take place in the United States and she was taken in hand at Norfolk Navy Yard, Virginia; these lasted until September.
-During repair work, Ajax was equipped with US quadruple 40mm anti-aircraft mountings with provision for a British fire control radar Type 282, IFF Type 242 fitted and a US fire control radar replaced her existing Type 284.
+During repair work, Ajax was equipped with US quadruple 40 mm anti-aircraft mountings with provision for a British fire control radar Type 282; IFF Type 242 was also fitted, and a US fire control radar replaced her existing Type 284.
 After post refit trials in October, she returned to Britain, via Bermuda, in November and the fitting of British equipment was completed.
 Ajax was recommissioned at Portsmouth on 25 December and joined the Home Fleet at Scapa Flow once more for work-up before returning to the Mediterranean in February 1944 after nearly two years out of action – apart from just a couple of days in January 1943.